-The Fashion Design department is pleased to offer an optional Costume Design Emphasis for students majoring in Fashion Design.
+Students may choose to pursue an emphasis in Costume Design.
 With a focus on new directions in character development for film, television, live performance, concept art, and video, students emerge from the Costume Design Emphasis track as relevant, creative professionals prepared for the future direction of this exciting field.
 Under the guidance of critically-acclaimed costume design professionals and leading costume houses, students will produce original designs and dynamic illustrations, combining traditional and digital methods, for their portfolios.
-Costume Design mentors have included: Albert Wolsky, Louise Mingenbach, Ironhead Studio, Disney, Cirque du Soleil, Theadora Van Runkle, Betsy Heimann, Western Costume, Bill Travilla, and Bob Mackie.
+Costume Design mentors have included: Disney, Cirque du Soleil, Theadora Van Runkle, Betsy Heimann, Western Costume, Bill Travilla, and Bob Mackie.